nicoalba/python-web3-app/README.md

 - Connects to the Sepolia testnet via a QuickNode endpoint.
 - Prompts users to input an Ethereum address and validates it using `web3.py`'s checksum address conversion.
-- Queries and displays the ETH balanceof the provided address.
+- Queries and displays the ETH balance of the provided address.
 - Includes a FastAPI back-end with endpoints documented.
 - Uses Coinbase Wallet for testing with Sepolia test ETH.
 - Implements error handling for invalid addresses and connection issues.